qq88976321/dotfiles/README.md

 **NOTE**: These dotfiles and tools are customized according to personal preferences and development needs.
 Therefore, you are advised to review the code and remove what you don't want or need (especially the scripts in the `.chezmoiscripts` folder).

-Install the `chezmoi` command and dotfiles from this GitHub dotfile repo on a new machine with a this command:
+Install the `chezmoi` command and dotfiles from this GitHub dotfile repo on a new machine with this command:

 ```sh
 # Option 1: installed by curl